 This is a trick I use to align the center of the image and blank.

-Using the heating guide at Cricut, I set my EasyPress and pressed.
+Using my heating guide, I set my EasyPress and pressed.

 Using a warm peel, my project is done!